antonis273/These_are_some_good_links/README.md

 * The Odin Project (https://www.theodinproject.com/)

     Free top quality lessons that are supported by a passionate open source community.

 # Career decisions & Social impact

 * 80.000 Hours (https://www.80000hours.org)

     VERY high quality of information.

 # Long texts about very important issues in life

 * Wait but Why (https://www.waitbutwhy.com)

     Gotta love this guy.

 # Music

+* Dewtone (www.dewtone.com)
+    Miminal, ambient, electronic, deep-house etc., 24/7 stream with eclectic vibes and gentle intentions.
+All you would ever need to study/focus/code.

 * Bird is the Worm (httpss://www.birdistheworm.com)

  The modern-jazz paradise.
 THANK YOU Dave Summer!